skip to Main Content

 Allyson Felix just won her 11th Olympic medal, making her the most decorated female track athlete in history, and she fully understands the pressures and difficulties faced by any pregnant athlete or new mom.
 Because of her own experience being pregnant with her daughter and feeling so pressured to return almost immediately, Allyson wanted to help others in similar positions.

-Now these mom athletes can receive grants for childcare to help them be the moms they want to be and continue with their athletic careers through the Power of She at the Women’s Sports Foundation.
+Now, these mom athletes can receive grants for childcare to help them become the moms they want to be and continue their athletic careers through the Power of She program at the Women’s Sports Foundation.
 Nine athletes received these grants for the Tokyo Olympics this year.

 The pressure to win is enough to bear for these dedicated athletes, and they should be receiving all the help they deserve for their tremendous dedication and commitment to their sports.